-If a LATCH-type child restraint is not attached to anchors, the child restraint will not be able to protect the child correctly.
+If a LATCH-type child restraint is not attached to anchors or with the safety belt, the child restraint will not be able to protect the child correctly.
 In a crash, the child could be seriously injured or killed.
 Install a LATCH-type child restraint properly using the anchors, or use the vehicle safety belts to secure the restraint, following the instructions that came with the child restraint and the instructions in this manual.

-Do not attach more than one child restraint to a single anchor.
+To reduce the risk of serious or fatal injuries during a crash, do not attach more than one child restraint to a single anchor.

 Attaching more than one child restraint to a single anchor could cause the anchor or attachment to come loose or even break during a crash.
 A child or others could be injured.
-To reduce the risk of serious or fatal injuries during a crash, attach only one child restraint per anchor.